johnhues/aether-game-utils/README.md

 Using the Xcode cmake generator will work for everything except the actual library install step, and so just using make is advised on OSX instead.

 ## Windows Setup
-These commands are intended to be run with Windows Command Prompt and may not work with cygwin or other environments.

-Depending on your environment you may need to append your cmake directory to your path:
+Make sure cmake is installed: https://cmake.org/download/ Depending on your environment you may need to append the cmake directory to your path:
 ```
 SET PATH=%PATH%;C:\Program Files\CMake\bin;
 ```
+Python 3 is also required to run unit tests: https://www.python.org/downloads/

+These commands are intended to be run with Windows Command Prompt and may not work with cygwin or other environments.
 You may need to individually copy and paste the following commands as cmake can cause strange behavior when multiple commands are strung together.
 ```
 git clone https://github.com/johnhues/aether-game-utils.git C:\temp\aether-game-utils
 mkdir C:\temp\aether-game-utils\build && cd C:\temp\aether-game-utils\build